-S.R.
-BATLIBOI & CO.
-LLP Chartered Accountants

-Key audit matters How our audit addressed the key audit matter nd reversal of deferred tax liabilities - (as described in note 6 of the financial statements) The company recognised deferred tax assets (net) of INR 367,390 thousand and deferred tax liabilities (net) of INR 411,806 thousand as at 31 March 2021.
+Key audit matters

+How our audit addressed the key audit matter

+Recoverability of deferred tax assets and reversal of deferred tax liabilities - (as described in note 6 of the financial statements)

+The company recognised deferred tax assets (net) of INR 367,390 thousand and deferred tax liabilities (net) of INR 411,806 thousand as at 31 March 2021.
 The company recognizes deferred tax assets to the extent that it is probable that future taxable profit will be available against which such deferred tax assets can be utilised.
 The carrying amount of deferred tax assets is reviewed at each reporting date and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilised.
 The company recognizes deferred tax liabilities to the extent that such amounts are expected to be reversed after availment of deduction under tax holiday in future years.

-Auditing the company's assessment of the recoverability of deferred tax liabilities is complex and dependent on the Company's ability to generate future taxable profit against which all such assets and liabilities can be utilized.
+Auditing the company's assessment of the recoverability of deferred tax assets and the reversal of deferred tax liabilities is complex and dependent on the Company's ability to generate future taxable profit against which all such assets and liabilities can be utilized.
 Significant judgement and estimation are exercised by management to assess the sufficiency of future taxable income and likelihood of the realization of these assets and reversal of liabilities.
+Predicting future taxable income is dependent on assumptions and judgement regarding:

+- future revenue, - projected operating and maintenance and finance costs, - future proposed availment of deduction under tax holiday and the period over which deduction shall be availed, - usage of brought forward losses and minimum alternate tax credit.

+These assumptions are forward looking and could be affected by future economic and market conditions.

-Predicting future taxable income is dependent on assumptions and judgement regarding: future proposed availment of deduction under tax holiday and the period over which deduction shall be availed, usage of brought forward losses and minimum alternate tax credit.
-To assess the future projections of taxable income estimated by the management to support the recognition of the deferred tax assets and deferred tax liabilities, our procedures included, among others, assessment of the reasonability of future cash flow projections including the company's assumptions. sensitivity analysis in relation to the likelihood of generating sufficient future taxable income, taking into account local tax regulations and evaluated the historical accuracy of management's forecast of taxable profits by comparison to actual results, and the consistency of those projections with the projections used in other areas of estimation, such as for example those used for the impairment assessment of Goodwill. obtaining company's sensitivity analysis over the PLF which is a key assumption to assess its impact on the forecast of the future taxable income. involvement of our tax specialist who assisted us in the assessment of temporary differences determined by management on which deferred tax assets or deferred tax liabilities need to be recognized. testing the completeness and accuracy of the deferred tax assets and deferred tax assets and reversal of deferred tax liabilities.
+To assess the future projections of taxable income estimated by the management to support the recognition of the deferred tax assets and deferred tax liabilities, our procedures included, among others,

+- assessment of the reasonability of future cash flow projections including the company's assumptions. - sensitivity analysis in relation to the likelihood of generating sufficient future taxable income, taking into account local tax regulations and evaluated the historical accuracy of management's forecast of taxable profits by comparison to actual results, and the consistency of those projections with the projections used in other areas of estimation, such as for example those used for the impairment assessment of Goodwill. - obtaining company's sensitivity analysis over the PLF which is a key assumption to assess its impact on the forecast of the future taxable income. - involvement of our tax specialist who assisted us in the assessment of temporary differences determined by management on which deferred tax assets or deferred tax liabilities need to be recognized. - testing the completeness and accuracy of the deferred tax assets and deferred tax liabilities and assessing the adequacy of the disclosures made by the company on the expected recoverability of the deferred tax assets and reversal of deferred tax liabilities.